aditya491929/FormEasy/README.md

 # FormEasy
 This project is all about dealing with Forms.
 Users can upload, create, search different forms of thier organization.
 There is a functionality wherein a user can scan a QR code and is redirected to a sample form associated with it.
 This project includes basic CRUD operations with very user friendly UI developed using MERN stack.

+## Prerequisites
+1. Express.
+2. NodeJS
+3. Mongo DB
+4. ReactJS
+5. Code Editor (example: VS code)

 ## Getting Started
 The following steps will help you in running this project in your local PC.